-That follows the live-streaming on Facebook of the attack on two mosques in Christchurch last Friday in which 50 people died.
-The attack footage was also shared on other social media, including Google-owned YouTube.
+That follows the live-streaming on Facebook and Google-owned YouTube, along with a host of smaller live-streaming sites, of the attack on two mosques in Christchurch last Friday in which 50 people died.

 Milford founder Brian Gaynor confirmed the sale by the fund, which manages close to $14 billion of investors' funds and holds about 2.8 percent of the KiwiSaver market according to figures from Morningstar.
 The firm has one of the strongest records of investment returns over the decade that the KiwiSaver retirement savings scheme has been in place and follows an active investment strategy.

 Gaynor said Milford held "just over 60,000" Facebook shares, valued at US$9.93 million according to data from Nasdaq, the US tech stock exchange where Facebook is listed.
 Its total market capitalisation is US$427.2 billion.

 The firm had also pulled all Facebook advertising, although "we may come back, if Facebook substantially increases its monitoring", he said

 The majority of KiwiSaver fund managers invest passively, meaning they tend to hold units in other managed and index funds where they have limited say over which shares investors are exposed to.